humzalikhan/humzalikhan.github.io/_pages/reading.md

 * *The Healing of America: A Global Quest for Better, Cheaper, and Fairer Health Care* by T.R.
 Reid
 * *Understanding Health Policy* by Bodenheimer and Grumbach
 * *And What's Beyond That?* by Stanley Falkow
-* *Letters to a Young Scientist* by Edward O. Wilson

 **What I've Read in 2020**
 * *The Unbearable Lightness of Being* by Milan Kundera